Acer Swift X review: Peak performance

 Acer Swift X keyboard and touchpad

-Typing this review on the Swift X's keyboard was enjoyable once my fingers got used to the somewhat shallow key travel.
-Key presses were registered instantly and each key and number that appeared on screen was preceded by a pleasant audible "click."
+Typing this review on the Swift X's keyboard was enjoyable once my fingers got used to the somewhat shallow travel.
+Key presses were registered instantly and each letter and number that appeared on screen was preceded by a pleasant audible "click."

-Adequate key spacing makes up for small keys, although the miniature arrow and shortcut keys will be tricky for those with sausage fingers like my own.
-Other minor complaints include inconsistent keyboard backlighting and the power button being located on the keyboard, making it easier to accidentally press.
+Adequate spacing makes up for small keys, although the miniature arrow and shortcut keys will be tricky for those with sausage fingers like my own.
+Other minor complaints include inconsistent keyboard backlighting and the power button being located in the top-right corner, making it easier to accidentally turn the system off when reaching for delete.

 And now we get to the tragic twist in this tale.
 I can overlook poor aesthetics, but there is no excuse for cutting corners on something as important as the touchpad.
 It's not that the touchpad doesn't work properly — it responded quickly to my swipes and Windows 10 gestures — my problem is that it's made of Mylar, a fancy name for plastic and the same material I criticized in my HP Envy 13 review.
 Put bluntly, the material feels cheap and fingers don't glide as effortlessly as they do on glass.